Awesome ways you can create lasting childhood memories that children will remember for the rest of their lives.

 Today the pressure on parents to meet the nutritional, medical, emotional, and educational needs of our children is very high and unrealistic.

 At the end of the day, parents need to ask themselves, are we creating memories/things that kids remember?

-There are of course the large events such as Disney cruises and trips to Europe that will create strong memories, but are these the events that make a large impact on our upbringing?
+There are, of course, the large events such as Disney cruises and trips to Europe that will create strong memories, but are these the events that make a significant impact on our upbringing?